JayLeung723/hello-world/READEME.md

-This is a repo for practising c++ programming
+This is a repo for practising C/C++ programming